ang-cai/stones/README.md

 # stones
+Language: Python

-Created a game of 16 stones with a two player and AI mode using Python.
+Created a game of 16 stones with a two player and AI mode.
 Player take turns taking 1-4 stones each.
 Player with 1 stone left loses.

 Displays the stones in a grid that is the ceiling value of square root by square root of remaining stones.